 Community Health Centers are just one type of federally qualified health center (FQHC).
 Among others, there are also Migrant Health Centers and Health Centers for Residents of Public Housing.
 No matter the designation, all FQHCs are community-based and patient-directed organizations that deliver comprehensive, culturally competent and high-quality health care services.

-Health Centers were born out of the philosophy to reach high-risk and underserved populations which would otherwise go without physical or mental health care, and it remains a high priority of the Health Center Program to diminish or eliminate barriers to care.
+Health Centers were born out of the philosophy to reach high-risk and underserved populations which would otherwise go without physical, mental or oral health care, and it remains a high priority of the Health Center Program to diminish or eliminate barriers to care.

 FQHCs also provide enabling services, which strive to engage and retain patients in care.
 Such services include translation, facilitating access to transportation and guidance to obtain health care coverage.
-Patients with limited financial resources are offered a Sliding Fee Discount program, which takes household and federal poverty level data into consideration when setting discounted payment rates for patients.
+Patients with limited financial resources are offered a sliding fee discount, which takes household and federal poverty level data into consideration when setting discounted payment rates for patients.

 Community Health Centers understand that the majority of patients lead busy lives with full-time personal and professional commitments.
 That’s why we maintain extended clinical hours, reserve same-day appointments for sick visits, welcome walk-ins, and treat every patient regardless of insurance coverage!